KeithQuinn/Machine-Learning-and-Statistics-Winter-21-22/README.md

 # i) Introduction

-This GitHub repository contains two Jupyter notebooks relating to the following Python libraries;
+This GitHub repository contains two Jupyter notebooks with a key focus on the following Python libraries;

 1) `scikit-learn`
 2) `scipy.stats`